CellMigrationLab/Fast4DReg/README.md

     - Crop output will crop out the black frame created by the image moving.
 This will be performed on default if continued to z-correction.
     - if you want to correct for z-drift, tick the z-drift correction box.
     - Reslice mode lets you decide if you want to create the projection along the x-axis (top) or y-axis (left).
+    - Select projection type used for z-drift estimation (maximum or average intensity)
     - next three - see above
     - Extend stack to fit will create extra slices to the stack to ensure that the whole stack is saved.
     - Save RAM - if ticked the z-corrected image is built frame by frame instead of building the image in one go.
 This saves RAM but approximately doubles the time for processing.